Fedalto/ideas/README.md

 ## 11. [Representational Computing](id:representational-computing)

-Completing a task has a representation, such as 'render image' and if requested will select a program to do so depending on contextual criteria.
+Completing a task has a representation, such as 'render image' and if requested will select a program to do so depending on criteria.
 If the input data is in PNG format then it must pick a program representation that can render PNG.
 The inputs and outputs of programs are representations themselves so the type matching works upon programs themselves.

  * If an operation on a particular format has not been implemented but can be readily converted into a format that supports the operation, the system can follow a chain of conversions that allow an operation to be satisfied transparently.
  * RC is akin to a program requesting a library that provides 'X' or 'can do X to Y' and having that library injected in. (see [representations are tests](#representations-are-tests))